VirtuallyCreative/virtuallycreative-services/index.md

           location: 'TORONTO, CA'
         text: >-
-          We've worked with Al for many years and have always loved his fair pricing that scales with our business
+          We've worked with Al for many years and have always loved his fair pricing that scales with our business.
       - author:
           name: Major Payne
           location: 'VA, USA'